isc30/ryzen-7000-series-proxmox/README.md

 9. Start the VM again and login via Remote Desktop.
 Opening "Device Manager" should show the GPU working properly.
 If you still see error 43, try rebooting the host :)

 # Known issues

-- ### When entering via Remote Desktop, the GPU is disabled I'm unsure why this happens, but it seems like right-click + Enable Device makes it work again
+- ## When entering via Remote Desktop, the GPU is disabled I'm unsure why this happens, but it seems like right-click + Enable Device makes it work again

+- ## In random situations, I still get "error 43" when trying to initialize the GPU in the VM Probably related to the "amd reset issue", that prevents the GPU from binding to a VM after it was used once.
+The only "real" solution for this is to restart the proxmox host after stopping a VM that used the GPU. :sad: